 Hello!
 Welcome to www.lgrgallery.com.

-Thank you for coming to my website!
+Thank you for visiting my website!
 Below is a little bit about me.
-Any questions about artwork?
+Any questions about artwork or photo canvases?
 Please contact me at firstname.lastname@example.org.

-In my store, I have original paintings and archival giclee prints available as well as framed and unframed etchings and wood prints.
+In my painting store, I have original paintings, archival giclee prints, framed and unframed etchings and wood prints.
+In my photo canvas store I have lightweight, easy to hang and collectable photo canvases.

 For updates, please join my mailing list.